tim-smart/effect-io-ai/effect/Schedule-windowed.md

 # windowed

-A schedule that divides the timeline to `interval`-long windows, and sleeps until the nearest window boundary every time it recurs.
+Creates a schedule that divides time into fixed `interval`-long windows, triggering execution at the start of each new window.

+**Details**

+This function produces a schedule that waits until the next time window boundary before executing.
+Each window spans a fixed duration specified by `interval`.
+If an action completes midway through a window, the schedule waits until the next full window starts before proceeding.

 For example, `windowed(Duration.seconds(10))` would produce a schedule as
 follows: